Atlanta Metro Guide

 Grady Memorial Hospital, downtown Atlanta

 Atlanta's safety-net public hospital.
 Operates oral and maxillofacial surgery for Medicaid and uninsured.
 Sliding-scale fees.
 Strong for emergency and complex bony impaction cases.
-Wait list 10 to 16 weeks for non-urgent cases.
+Expect a substantial wait list for non-urgent cases; confirm directly with the hospital.

 Information →